davidgasquez/handbook/Recipes.md

 - Salt (1 tablespoon)

 ### Steps
 1. Mix everything together until the dough is consistent.
 Let it rest at least for 2 hours, ideally something like 5 days.
+There are [different kind](https://youtu.be/ahxKAlbp6DU) of doughs.

 ## Pickling